ACCESS-NRI/build-ci/README-DEV.md

 This workflow seeks to build upon the Dependency Image Pipeline as explained above by taking an appropriate dependency image and attempting to install a modified (most likely from a PR) model over the top.
 This allows further testing and runs of a modified model without the excessive overhead of installing dependencies from scratch.

-#### Model Test Pipeline Overview
+#### Overview

-Model repositories that implement the `model-build-test-ci.yml` starter workflow (such as the [access-nri/MOM5](https://github.com/ACCESS-NRI/MOM5/blob/master/.github/workflows/model-build-test-ci.yml) repo) will call `build-ci`s `model-1-build.yml` workflow.
+Model repositories that implement the [`model-build-test-ci.yml`](https://github.com/ACCESS-NRI/.github/blob/main/workflow-templates/model-build-test-ci.yml) starter workflow (such as the [access-nri/MOM5](https://github.com/ACCESS-NRI/MOM5/blob/master/.github/workflows/model-build-test-ci.yml) repo) will call `build-ci`s [`model-1-build.yml`](https://github.com/ACCESS-NRI/build-ci/blob/main/.github/workflows/model-1-build.yml) workflow.

 This workflow begins by inferring the 'appropriate dependency image' based on a number of factors, mostly coming from the name of the dependency image (which is of the form `build-<coupled model>-<compiler name><compiler version>-<spack_packages version>:latest`).

 In order to find:

-* `spack_packages version`: In the `setup-spack-packages` job, we take the latest tagged version of the `access-nri/spack_packages` repo.
+* `spack_packages version`: In the [`setup-spack-packages`](https://github.com/ACCESS-NRI/build-ci/blob/main/.github/workflows/model-1-build.yml#L8-L26) job, we take the latest tagged version of the `access-nri/spack_packages` repo.
-* `coupled model`: In the `setup-model` and `setup-build-ci` jobs, we use the name of the calling repository (eg. `cice5`) and `build-ci`s `containers/models.json` to infer the overarching `coupled model` name.
+* `coupled model`: In the [`setup-model`](https://github.com/ACCESS-NRI/build-ci/blob/main/.github/workflows/model-1-build.yml#L28-L37) and [`setup-build-ci`](https://github.com/ACCESS-NRI/build-ci/blob/main/.github/workflows/model-1-build.yml#L39-L63) jobs, we use the name of the calling repository (eg. `cice5`) and `build-ci`s [`containers/models.json`](https://github.com/ACCESS-NRI/build-ci/blob/main/containers/models.json) to infer the overarching `coupled model` name.
-* `compiler name`/`compiler version`: In the `setup-build-ci` job, we use all compilers from the `containers/compilers.json` file.
+* `compiler name`/`compiler version`: In the [`setup-build-ci`](https://github.com/ACCESS-NRI/build-ci/blob/main/.github/workflows/model-1-build.yml#L39-L63) job, we use all compilers from the [`containers/compilers.json`](https://github.com/ACCESS-NRI/build-ci/blob/main/containers/compilers.json) file.
 This would mean that another matrix strategy would be in order.

-Given those inferences, we would be able to find the appropriate dependency images to install the modified models into.
+Given those inferences, we are able to find the appropriate dependency images to use to build the modified models .

 We then use those containers to upload the original `spack.lock` files (also known as lockfiles) and then attempt to install the modified model in the appropriate `spack env`.
 If this fails, we force a recreation of the lockfile and upload this one as well, for reference.

 ### JSON Validator Pipeline

-This is a relatively simple pipeline (found in `json-1-validate.yml`) that looks for `*.schema.json` files in `containers`, matches them up with the associated `*.json` files and makes sure they comply with the given schema.
+This is a relatively simple pipeline (found in [`json-1-validate.yml`](https://github.com/ACCESS-NRI/build-ci/blob/main/.github/workflows/json-1-validate.yml)) that looks for `*.schema.json` files in a `containers` directory and matches them up with their associated `*.json` files and tests that they comply with the given schema.

 ## Reusable Workflows

 ### build-docker-image.yml

-`build-docker-image.yml` is the most used reusable workflow.
+[`build-docker-image.yml`](https://github.com/ACCESS-NRI/build-ci/blob/main/.github/workflows/build-docker-image.yml) is the most used reusable workflow.
 This workflow builds, caches, and pushes a given Dockerfile to a given container registry.
 Build args and build secrets can also be added.